About The Trust

-Six months after the launch of CAS Trust (May 2013) CAFC announced in the matchday programme that:
+Six months after the launch of CAST (May 2013) CAFC announced in the matchday programme that:

 “Charlton are to have a closer working relationship with the newly established CAS Trust.
 Following discussions between the two groups, the Addicks confirmed that the club intends to work collaboratively with CAS Trust in a bid to promote fan engagement”